tetzank/homepage/content/posts/self-made-karaoke.md

 # Splitting Vocals from Instruments

-A different approach using artificial neural networks is used by [Spleeter](https://github.com/deezer/spleeter).
+A different approach using artificial neural networks is used by [Spleeter][spleeter].
 It comes with pre-trained models for TensorFlow and is quite easy to use.
 We will use it to separate the vocals from everything else and therefore get the music without the vocals.